 When the disconnect switch is turned to "store" (off) and the trailer is plugged into a 110-volt shoreline, the 12-volt distribution panel will still receive power from the converter, but the battery is disconnected from the system.
 The battery will not be drained with the switch in the "store" position.
 The converter will not charge the battery with the switch in the "store" position either.

-The charge in the 12-volt batteries is replenished when towing from the tow
+The charge in the 12-volt batteries is replenished when towing from the tow vehicle alternator through the 7-way cord.
+This charge will go to the battery no matter which position the Battery Disconnect Switch is in.

 BATTERY